Urinary Tract Infection Symptoms

-Urinary Tract Infection Symptoms: An Introduction
+Urinary Tract Infection Signs and Symptoms: An Introduction

-Common Urinary Tract Infection Symptoms
+Common Symptoms of a Urinary Tract Infection

-Common urinary tract symptoms include:
+Common symptoms include:

 - Frequent or intense urges to urinate, even when you have little urine to pass